PACKED-vzw/CultURIze/README.md

   * `cd CultURIze`

 ### 2. Downloading the dependencies
  Once you have completed the previous steps, you should have a command prompt open with the current working directory being the `CultURIze` folder.
 If that's the case, type `npm install`.
 This will download everything you need in for the app to work.
+Since the release of Ubuntu 18 however you will need to manually install libconf-2.so.4 `sudo apt install libgconf2-4`.

 ### 3. Obtaining API Keys and Configuring the app
  Navigate to the `CultURIze` folder in your file explorer, go to `src` and locate `culturize.conf.example.ts`, duplicate this file and remove the `.example`.
 You should now have 2 files `culturize.conf.example.ts` and `culturize.conf.ts`.
 Open `culturize.conf.ts` with your favorite editor and locate theses 2 lines: